Dots for love and peace

 Why is Yayoi Kusama important?

 A radical and epoch-defining figure in the New York art world of the 1960s, Yayoi Kusama vied with Andy Warhol for the position of the most publicized artist of the era.
-Kusama was an iconoclast, a mover and shaker in the American counter-culture of that time, organizing public happenings as well as making influential work in a period when significant changes and innovations were taking place in art practice.
-Kusama was embraced by important artists of the era such as Claes Oldenburg, Andy Warhol, Barnett Newman, Mark Rothko, as well a Donald Judd and Dan Flavin.
+Kusama was an iconoclast, a mover and shaker in the American counter-culture of that time, organizing public happenings and making influential work in a period when significant changes and innovations were taking place in art practice.
+Kusama was embraced by important artists of the era such as Claes Oldenburg, Andy Warhol, Barnett Newman, Mark Rothko, Donald Judd and Dan Flavin.
 In 1973 Kusama returned to Japan, where she continues to play a prominent role in the international art-world.
 Her work has been highly influential to a new generation of artists and designers.